 Surviving childhood sexual physical abuse is a good example.
 Young children have an innate sense that their adult caregivers are supposed to give them exactly what that name implies: caring, love, and protection.

 So when an adult family member grievously hurts instead of protects you, as a five or six year old your brain can’t make sense of that horrendous experience.
 It has simply no frame of reference from which to process it.
+And if the hurt is grievous enough, it may get stuck–in a sense–in your brain, and re-emerge years later in the form of flashbacks, distressing dreams, feeling unsafe even in safe surroundings, and so forth.

 Blazing New Trails